AirshipCMS/Docs/02-Quickstart-Guide.md

 ```
 Take a look at all the markup on the `root.html` template, and you can see which parts of the page are hardcoded in the markup, versus pulled from the CMS.

 You can comment out or delete the help markup if you don't need it anymore.
 This list is meant to be a useful reference to help you while you are developing locally.
+In fact, `{{{help}}}` will not render anything when you launch a site.
+It will only render a list of properties in local development.

-See the Airship Docs for more information about rendering for Layouts, Pages, and Collections.
+See the Airship Documentation for what can be rendered on [Layouts](/documentation/view/layouts), [Page Templates](/documentation/view/page-templates), and [Collection Templates](/documentation/view/collection-templates).

-## 10. `airship launch` to publish your project.
+## 11. `airship launch` to publish your project.
-While you are working locally, you can add and edit templates, layouts, and files locally without affecting the live version of your site.

 Once you are ready to launch your site, run this command to upload your local templates, layouts, and files to the live airship server:
 ```
 airship launch